-- 111. (1) Ownership of goods under a customs procedure may not without the approval of the customs authority be transferred to another person whilst those goods are under 15 that procedure. - (2) An agreement entered into in contravention of subsection (1) is null and void. - (3) Application for approval in terms of subsection (1) must be made to the customs authority- - (a) before the goods are transferred; and - (b) in the form and format as may be prescribed by rule containing the information required on the prescribed form or otherwise prescribed by rule.
+111. (1) Ownership of goods under a customs procedure may not without the approval of the customs authority be transferred to another person whilst those goods are under that procedure.

+(2) An agreement entered into in contravention of subsection (1) is null and void.
+(3) Application for approval in terms of subsection (1) must be made to the customs authorityinformation required on the prescribed form or otherwise prescribed by rule.
+10 (4) The customs authority may not without good reason withhold approval in terms of subsection (1).